fatememir/product_explore/README.md

 ## Overview

-"Elevate your projects with Product Explore – the ultimate template for creating sleek and intuitive product discovery apps.
-Featuring seamless search, detailed views, and organized lists, it’s your key to crafting standout platforms!"
+Elevate your projects with Product Explore – the ultimate template for creating sleek and intuitive product discovery apps.
+Featuring seamless search, detailed views, and organized lists, it’s your key to crafting standout platforms!

 ### Project Structure